 Tourists are also heading to the city in increasing numbers, statistics show.
 The city’s status affords it a place in the top ten tourist destinations in Europe, with around eight to nine million tourists visiting per year.
 This number is already rising on account of the wealth of things to see and do in Barcelona.
 The amount of museums in the city exceeds 50, whilst the Catalonian capital has over twenty Michelin star restaurants and almost 30 beaches certified to the Blue Flag standard.

-As for the development prospects for the city’s real estate market, based on research that Tranio has completed, we envisage the following trends throughout 2017:
+As for the development prospects for Barcelona property market, based on research that Tranio has completed, we envisage the following trends throughout 2017:

 - there will be a growth in rates for rent and in property prices for residential housing: such a statement is grounded upon forecasts from the worldwide audit company, Pricewaterhouse Coopers, which asserts in its forecast that property prices in residential buildings are set to appreciate by 3.6%, with rental rates heading upwards by 3.7%;

-- in light of the previous point showing that rent will outpace property prices, we can assert that yields will also see an increase;
+- in light of the previous point showing that rent will outpace prices for property for sale in Barcelona, we can assert that yields will also see an increase;

 - there is set to be a shortage of housing since increases in demand are not being matched by the supply of new-build housing and this is likely to result in investors shifting their interest over to add-value projects.

-Investment in real estate that will then be let out is a great investment for those envisaging sending their children to study in Barcelona, or for those looking to relocate there in the future.
+Investment in property for sale in Barcelona that will then be let out is a great investment for those envisaging sending their children to study in Barcelona, or for those looking to relocate there in the future.
 Such a strategy will pay dividends at a later stage since rental income in the local currency will offer a reserve of local currency which will in turn offset inflation risks.

-As for Districts in the city, we here at Tranio recommend considering properties in the lesser-known regions of Barelona, such as L’Hospitalet and Badalona.
-Here you can find properties that are more affordable and under market value, whilst the city’s transport system will ensure a speedy route to wherever you need to get to from these areas.
+As for Districts in the city, we here at Tranio recommend considering properties in the lesser-known regions, such as L’Hospitalet and Badalona.
+Here you can find property for sale in Barcelona that is more affordable and under market value, whilst the city’s transport system will ensure a speedy route to wherever you need to get to from these areas.

 Barcelona is split into ten different districts which can be categorised as follows: business, residential, seaside, luxury and tourist areas.
 The ten districts from north to south are: